CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 Important to remember: No stock list of stocks to buy will be written by the "performance stock list writer" python script if the stocks are determined to be in a current status of losing money.
 This is a feature to protect you and anyone else from buying stocks at the wrong times.
 The specific situations described would be obvious wrong times to buy stocks.
  I will mention that every stock sector has its favorable "buy stocks" months.
- For example: business stocks are the most favorable in October and November just before the Friday that follows Thanksgiving.
+ For example: business stocks are the most favorable in May, June, July, November, and December.
  Electricity stocks can do best May 21 through July 31.
  During the Winter, Natural Gas Utility Stocks are likely to be performing better than average.

  This Stock Trading Robot has a strategy to buy stocks today for selling tomorrow because this allows for much more stock trading activity to take place within the stock trading rules of day trading 3 maximum times in 5 business days.